 While our paper does have a number of regular contributors (for which we are thankful), we at NFN believe that variety is the spice of life, and as such, actively encourage/harass our fellow Wyomingites to submit their work to our paper.
 That means you, your family, and your friends.
 So spread the word, and let's see what happens with this little social experiment of ours.

-Post a Review: Review the business on their Facebook page or Google Local Business.
-This helps others in making informed decisions.
+Leave a Review: Post your review on the business's Facebook page or Google Local Business.
+Your review will assist others in making informed choices.